-Performing a Trial Scan
+Performing Trial Scans

 The Scan module allows you to perform test scans to determine the proper threshold or gamma setting for a drawing.
 A test scan lets you preview the scanned image without saving it.
 You can perform a trial scan by auto feeding the drawing through the scanner or by pegging the drawing on the scanner.